 House of Futures

-Directly on the bank of Berlin’s River Spree, framed by the Reichstag and the new central station, Futurium has come into being, housed in an exceptional, modern piece of architecture that adds in a unique way to the urban environment of the government quarter.
-On three floors and around 3,200 square metres of exhibition space, this centre for shaping the future grants fascinating insights into the world of tomorrow, while embodying in itself a visionary concept of space.
+Directly on the bank of Berlin’s River Spree, framed by the Reichstag and the central station, Futurium has come into being, housed in an exceptional, modern piece of architecture that adds in a unique way to the urban environment of the government quarter.
+On three floors and around 3,200 square metres of exhibition space, this house of futures grants fascinating insights into the world of tomorrow, while embodying in itself a visionary concept of space.

 Ideas for the future